smol-ninja/dot-claude/context/tools/NODE.md

 | `ni -D dev-package` | `npm install --save-dev dev-package` |
 | `nun package-name`  | `npm uninstall package-name`         |
 | `nr my-script`      | `npm run my-script`                  |

+#### Dependencies in Private Packages

+Private packages (with `"private": true` in `package.json`) do not follow the same dependency conventions as public packages.
+All dependencies are declared under `dependencies` - there is no need to also use `devDependencies`.